Virtual-World-RE/NeoGF/README.md

 ```
 gcmtool.py -r iso_extract
 ```
 Japanese charset is not handled for now.
-The original GCM iso and repack GCM iso are different must of the time.
+The original GCM iso and repack GCM iso are different most of the time.
 This is because GCM DVD contains "empty spaces" with data unused (old datas or random datas I don't know).
 So this datas are useless and loss during unpack.

 ### Extracted file tree
 root folder contains all files of the extracted GCM iso